google-research/nisaba/README.md

 # Nisaba

-Named after Nisaba — the Sumerian scribe of gods (𒀭𒉀).
+Named after Nisaba — the Sumerian goddess of writing and scribe of the gods (𒀭𒉀).

 ![nisaba](etc/nisaba.png "Source: The Pergamon Museum, Berlin, Germany")